DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFilterBuilder/1 Configuration/onEditorPreparing.md

 ---
 The widget offers a user different editors for entering a value depending on the field's [dataType](/api-reference/_hidden/dxFilterBuilderField/dataType.md '/Documentation/ApiReference/UI_Widgets/dxFilterBuilder/Configuration/fields/#dataType'): [Calendar](/concepts/05%20Widgets/Calendar/00%20Overview.md '/Documentation/Guide/Widgets/Calendar/Overview/'), [TextBox](/concepts/05%20Widgets/TextBox/00%20Overview.md '/Documentation/Guide/Widgets/TextBox/Overview/'), [SelectBox](/concepts/05%20Widgets/SelectBox/00%20Overview.md '/Documentation/Guide/Widgets/SelectBox/Overview/'), and so on.
 Use this function to customize those default editors or substitute them for other editors.

 In the following code, a default editor is replaced with the DevExtreme [TextArea](/concepts/05%20Widgets/TextArea/00%20Overview.md '/Documentation/Guide/Widgets/TextArea/Overview/') widget.
-Note that the widget's **onValueChanged** function is overridden, and its declaration ends with a call of the default value change handler.
-This call updates the value.
+Note that the widget's **onValueChanged** function is overridden, and its declaration ends with the **setValue(newValue, newText)** method's call.
+This method updates the value.

 ---
 ##### jQuery